Atousa-Kalantari/MLensify/README.md

 # Microlensify

-**Deep-learning microlensing classifier — works with any light curve from any telescope**
+**Deep-learning microlensing classifier**

-Microlensify is a deep learning model that detects microlensing events in light curves.
+Microlensify is a deep learning model that detects single lens microlensing events in light curves.
 It works with light curves from any telescope, either via URLs (e.g., MAST FITS files) or your own data files.

 Microlensify splits your light curve into chunks and downsamples them to a fixed length for prediction.
 Predictions are made for each chunk individually and also for the whole light curve.

----

-## Features

-- Works with any telescope light curve.
-- Handles both URL-based FITS files and local files.
-- Automatically splits light curves into chunks for robust predictions.
-- Provides latent space representations for advanced analysis or reconstruction.
-- Predicts event duration (4FWHM) and probability of microlensing.

 ---